aziddy/Open-In-Finder-Google-Drive/README.md

 ## Usage

-### Method 1: Right-click context menu
-1. Right-click any file in Finder
-2. Select "Open With" → "OpenInFinder"
-3. Finder will open and navigate to the folder containing that file

-### Method 2: Default app for file type
-1. Right-click a file
-2. Select "Get Info"
-3. In the "Open with" section, choose "OpenInFinder"
-4. Click "Change All..." to make it the default for all files of that type

-### Method 3: Google Drive integration
 1. In Google Drive (web), right-click a file
 2. Select "Open with" → "OpenInFinder" (if configured)
 3. The file will be downloaded/synced and Finder will open to its location